mathieuchal/BD3MG/README.md

 ## Testing

-To ensure that the algorithm functions well on your machine, you can try the synthetic deblurring and denosing problem proposed in the package by entering
+To ensure that the algorithm functions well on your machine, you can try the synthetic deblurring and denoising problem proposed in the package by entering

 ```
+cd BD3MG
-python fhzdg ghodhifgfgnjdgh,;fhj;
+python test_asynch.py
 ```

 ### Break down into end to end tests